Who are you?

 My IT career has run the gamut from web design, to touchscreen kiosk interface design and support, OS and software support, identity and access management, network and computer security, and social media outreach and advising.

-I am also deeply interested and committed to alternative transportation infrastructure and implementation.
+I am also deeply interested and committed to alternative transportation infrastructure and implementation, especially for micro-mobility solutions.
 This stems from my love of the bicycle, which was my original ticket to freedom as a child.
-I was one of the first junior mountain bike racers in Salt Lake City during the late 1980s, and am now a year-round commuter, recreational, and competitive cyclist.
+I was one of the first junior mountain bike racers in Salt Lake City during the late 1980s, and am now a year-round commuter, vehicular, recreational, and competitive cyclist.

 City living has also awakened an appreciation for walking as transportation.
 While recovering from recent leg injury, I walked for many of my commutes, sometimes with crutches or a cane.
 This provided a lot of insight into pedestrian infrastructure design, both good and bad, as well as policies that help minimize negative interactions between pedestrians and road users.

-Living in an area where there are often road space and infrastructure conflicts between car drivers, cyclists, and pedestrians, I’ve found myself studying and advising on ways to help smooth tensions between these groups, as well as ways to design smart, long-term, multi-modal solutions for the needs of the cycling and pedestrian communities of greater Washington DC.
+Living in an area where there are often road space and infrastructure conflicts between car drivers, people on bicycles, scooter riders, and pedestrians, I’ve found myself studying and advising on ways to help smooth tensions between these groups, as well as ways to design smart, long-term, multi-modal solutions for the needs of the cycling and pedestrian communities of greater Washington DC.

 What else should we know?